 - Ask questions – be more interested in them that interesting to them

-- Deploy empathy – put yourself in their shoes and see things through their lens
+- Deploy empathy – put yourself in their shoes and see things through their eyes

-- Be genuine – let them know you are coming from a good place and any negative emotions are out of love
+- Be genuine – let them know you are coming from a good place and any negative emotions that may occur during the conversation are out of love

 Emotions are likely to occur when communicating deeply with someone.
 And sometimes they can be negative.
 But be mindful of this and anticipate it.
 Understand that you have a rational, logical aspect to your brain that can calm the emotional aspect.
 And talking through the negative emotions can help do that!
 Rationalizing through spoken words can help calm the amygdala and activate the cortex.

 So, take time to connect and communicate deeply with a loved one, a friend or a colleague every day.
 Not only can you improve your own health and well-being, but you can do the same for the person you are talking to simply with your words.

 THANK YOU for visiting Logic Mind & Health!
 If you like the platform, please subscribe to the podcast, the newsletter, or check out the book.
 Share our content, help us reach more people and improve the well-being of others.